Cycles and Intractability in a Large Class of Aggregation Rules: The -Kemeny Rule

-None of our reasoning here shows $NP$-hardness when $\underline{ } _2$ is filled with $|V|$; in particular, Theorem \ref{Thm5} does not allow us to draw hardness conclusions for $(|V|,|V|)$-Kemeny (that is, for the original Kemeny rule itself) or for $(j,|V|)$-Kemeny with $j \geq 3$, because max-cut is \emph{not} polynomially reducible to ``max-$|V|$cut.''\footnote{``Max-$|V|$cut" is in quotes because it is silly.
-At first, it seemed annoying that our methods here did not seem to apply to the original Kemeny rule itself.
-However, with Theorem \ref{Thm1B} (in the appendix), the fundamental nature of this obstacle became clear; these methods establish hardness for the transitive subcase, so they cannot possibly show hardness of Kemeny winner, which is \emph{not} hard for that case.} Nonetheless, our argument that computational complexity arises from the cyclic component also applies to the cases missing from Theorem \ref{Thm5}.
-We know from \cite{BTT} that the original Kemeny rule winner problem is $NP$-hard, and the last clause of Theorem 4 tells us that Kemeny reduces to a computationally easy rule when $\overrightarrow{w}_{\Pi_{\emph{cycle}}}=0$.
-As for $(j,|V|)$-Kemeny, footnote \ref{TIG} shows that for $j \geq 3$ the induced weights $\overrightarrow{w}_\Pi$ from profiles of $j$-chotomous weak orders are essentially as general as those arising from linear rankings, so winner determination is as hard as for the original Kemeny rule.
+None of our reasoning here shows $\mathit{NP}$-hardness when $k =\mathcal{L}$; in particular, Theorem \ref{Thm5} does not draw hardness conclusions for $(\mathcal{L},\mathcal{L})$-Kemeny (that is, for the original Kemeny rule itself) or for $(j,\mathcal{L})$-Kemeny with $j \geq 3$, because \emph{max cut} is \emph{not} polynomially reducible to ``max $\mathcal{L}$-cut''\footnote{``Max $\mathcal{L}$-cut" is in quotes because it is silly (there exists only one unordered partition of a vertex set into singletons, so it must be the optimal such partition).
+At first, it was frustrating that our methods did not seem to apply to the original Kemeny rule itself.
+However, with Theorem \ref{Thm1}.2 the fundamental nature of this obstacle became clear; the methods we use here establish hardness for the transitive subcase, so they cannot possibly show hardness of Kemeny winner, which is \emph{not} hard for that case.} (unless $\mathit{P = NP}$, of course).
+Nonetheless, our argument that computational complexity arises from the cyclic component also applies to the cases missing from Theorem \ref{Thm5}.
+We already know \cite{BTT} that the original Kemeny rule winner problem is $\mathit{NP}$-hard, and the last clause of Theorem \ref{Thm4} tells us that Kemeny reduces to a computationally easy rule when $\overrightarrow{w}_{\Pi_{\emph{cycle}}}=0$.
+As for $(j,\mathcal{L})$-Kemeny, we have just shown that for $j \geq 3$ the induced weights $\overrightarrow{w}_\Pi$ from profiles of $j$-chotomous weak orders are essentially as general as those arising from linear rankings, so winner determination is as hard as for the original Kemeny rule.